aquasecurity/kube-hunter/src/README.md

 ```
 The following filter will filter out any Service found on a localhost IP.
 Those Services will not get published to Kube-Hunter's Queue.
 That means other hunters that are subscribed to this Service will not get triggered.
-That opens up a wide variety of possible operations, as this not only can __filter out__ events, but you can actually change event's attributes, for example:
+That opens up a wide variety of possible operations, as this not only can __filter out__ events, but you can actually __change event's attributes__, for example:

 ```python
 from src.core.events import handler